 You will either get an error or message about success.
 Check your settings and try again if necessary.
 Passwords are case sensitive.

 Now Artisan can create the database when you specify “localhost” as the SQL Database Server Address.
-The Database name can be whatever you want, but should be all uppercase.
+The Database name can be whatever you want.
 In this case we are calling it “POS”.
 Click Continue and a new database is created on this station.